Reminiscing is Storytelling

 Reminiscing can lead to new friendships and increases socialization.

 Through the telling of stories, we sometimes find others who have lived through our struggles, our good times, events, and changing times.
 This can lead to friendship and increased socialization.
 Have your ever heard the older generation talking about how much gas prices have gone up over the years or talk about how we got along just fine without cellphones?
-Many times we talk about where we were when John F. Kennedy was assassinated or about the great comedians of the past like Bob Hope and Red Skelton.
+Many times, we talk about where we were when John F. Kennedy was assassinated or about the great comedians of the past like Bob Hope and Red Skelton.

 Remembering makes us think…